mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 preprocesses Javascript sources and changes the `export`s and `import`s to the global variables or `require` calls, depending on the targeted environment.

-A module in ECMAScript 2015 is a *file*, that contains `import` and `export` statements.
+A module in ECMAScript 2015 is a *file* that contains `import` and `export` statements.
 Any variable or constant may be exported.
-An example of such module is shown on [@Lst:D-es-modules].
+An example of such a module is shown in [@Lst:D-es-modules].

 ```{#lst:D-es-modules .javascript .numberLines}
 import functionA from './util/functions'